 Material preservation as we practice today overlooks many people and communities.
 It is time for historic preservation as a field to embrace new tools and new, additional stories.

 Use is the best form of preservation.

-Minnesota’s historic tax credit has made a profound and positive impact on Minnesota: our state historic tax credit is the most important tool for incentivizing historic building reuse.
+In 2020, I worked with Winthrop & Weinstein and Rethos to form RevitalizeMN, a political coalition dedicated to retaining, extending, and improving the Minnesota State Historic Tax Credit.
+The state historic tax credit made a profound and positive impact on Minnesota - it is the most important tool for incentivizing historic building reuse.
 Since 2011, the program has created 18,660 jobs and 140 successful projects, returning more than $9 in economic activity for every $1 of credit.
-Without immediate action, the program is due to sunset - again - in June 2022.
-In 2020, I worked with Winthrop & Weinstein and Rethos to form RevitalizeMN, a political coalition dedicated to retaining, extending, and improving the Minnesota State Historic Tax Credit.